 When you can begin to truly value yourself, your world starts to shift in beautiful, subtle ways.
-You are more happy, confident, and loving.
+You are happier, more confident, and more loving.
 You are less drained, triggered, and anxious.

-In this article, I'm going to share what it means to value yourself, along with some mindset shifts to begin seeing yourself in a new way.
+In this article, I'll share what it means to value yourself and suggest some mindset shifts to help you see yourself in a new light.

 What does value yourself mean?

-Valuing the self is to simply acknowledge that you hold purpose, and are no more and no less than any other being that exists.
+Valuing the self is simply acknowledging that you hold purpose and are no more and no less than any other being that exists.

 You begin to understand that others' reactions to you as you were growing up were never a reflection of what you actually are.
-That you are intrinsically good and so much more than this filtered identity you have taken on in this lifetime.
+You are intrinsically good and so much more than the filtered identity you have taken on in this lifetime.

-When we can see the value in our existence, we begin to value our time, desires, and thoughts.
-We stop second guessing ourselves so much and asking for outside opinions.
+When we see the value in our existence, we value our time, desires, and thoughts.
+We stop second-guessing ourselves so much and asking for outside opinions.

-This is not to say that we value others less, we just recognize that we are all valuable and connected to a larger part of ourselves that is always guiding us.
-What is right for one person might not be right for us, and there is a respect for all paths.
+This is not to say that we value others less; we recognize that we are all valuable and connected to a larger part of ourselves that is always guiding us.
+What is right for one person might not be right for us, and we respect all paths.

 In fact, when we hold true value for ourselves, we naturally see the inherent value in others.
 You can only see in others what you first see in yourself.